TiagoVentura/GetIRdata/README.md

 `GetIRdata` has three functions with the goal of making the download and the merging process of datasets often employed by the academic community in International Relation more automatic and less time-consuming.

-`GetIRdata` was created as a suggestion during the graduate seminar  _New Methods for the study of Conflicts_ coordinate by Professors David Cunnigham and William Reed in the Department of Government and Politics at University of Maryland, College Park
+`GetIRdata` was created as a suggestion during the graduate seminar  _New Methods for the study of Conflicts_ coordinated by Professors David Cunnigham and William Reed in the Department of Government and Politics at University of Maryland, College Park

 ## Functions